Nish-19/Nish-19.github.io/_pages/about.md

 News
 ======
+* <u>[Sept 2022]</u> Co-authored paper "M3: An Emotion and Novelty-aware Approach for Multilingual Multimodal Misinformation Detection" has been accepted in the findings of AACL-IJCNLP 2022.

 * <u>[Sept 2022]</u> Started my MS-PhD at UMass Amherst.
 Working as a research assistant in the ML for Education Lab

 * <u>[May 2022]</u> Started my internship at SciSpace.
 Will be working on Video Generation from Research Articles